 Both and client will sign a consent form agreeing to be part of the project.

 Many coaches want to know what the time commitment is.
-As the coach, this is minimal, as you will just be doing what you do best – coaching.
-Coaches will be asked to enlist at least one client to participate.
-The client will be required to complete surveys ahead of the coaching, and promptly after each coaching session.
-These survey links will be provided to you by the researchers.
-This may be a small time commitment for the coach, making sure each client completes all the surveys.
+You will just be doing what you do best; coaching, then reflecting on your practice.
+Coaches will be asked to enlist one client to participate.
+The coach and client will be required to complete surveys ahead of the coaching, and promptly after each coaching session.
+These survey links will be provided to you by the researcher.
+This may be a small additional time commitment for the coach, making sure each client completes all the surveys on time.

 Both coach and client will sign a consent form agreeing to be part of the project.